-Fifth Annual Bald Eagle Bash – April 26, 2014
+6th Annual Bald Eagle Bash

-Tickets are $35 in advance, and $40 at the gate.
-Kids 10 and under are free.
+Tickets are $40 in advance, and $45 at the gate, while kids 10 and under are free.
 Free parking is available at the Weeks Bay Reserve Safe Harbor site, with BRATS shuttles providing transportation to the event.
 For more information or to purchase tickets, call (251) 990-5004.
 Tickets will go on sale March 1 and will be available for purchase at Page & Palette in Fairhope, the Foundation office, the Reserve, and from Foundation board members.